Rhodesia and weapons of mass destruction: Origins

-The project was the brainchild of Professor Robert Symington, who headed the clinical program at the University of Rhodesia's medical school (Godfrey Huggins School of Medicine).
+The project was the brainchild of Robert Symington, who headed the clinical program at the University of Rhodesia's medical school (Godfrey Huggins School of Medicine).
 He reportedly put forward the idea to the Minister of Defence P. K. van der Byl, who advocated it to Prime Minister Ian Smith.
 The Prime Minister in consultation with his War Cabinet—delegated responsibility to the Central Intelligence Organisation (CIO), and implementation was assigned to the Special Branch liaison component in the Selous Scouts.
 Although they were aware of the CBW program's existence, the full extent to which the Rhodesian political and military leadership was involved is unclear due to the lack of documented material or living witnesses.

 Given Defence Minister P. K. van der Byl's key role in the CBW initiative, Rhodesia's CBW efforts almost certainly began before van der Byl was removed from his defence portfolio on 9 September 1976.
 Symington's proposal for a chemical and biological weapons programme then probably dates from mid-to-late 1975 to early-to-mid 1976, but the exact date for the beginning of the CBW effort is unclear.
 Once authorized, Rhodesian CBW experiments at the Selous Scout "fort" in Bindura date from sometime in 1976, and operations almost certainly began by late 1976.
 By this time, Symington had recruited a number of volunteers from the University of Rhodesia to work on the project.
 According to members of the Rhodesian CBW team, they began to poison clothing in April 1977 and contaminate food, beverages, and medicines in May/June 1977.
 They also stated that the project did not end until late 1979.

 CIO chief Ken Flower was certainly aware of the CBW activities, having received biweekly reports from his officer in charge of the program Michael "Mac" McGuinness.
 British South Africa Police (BSAP) commissioners, first Sherren and later Allum, all were briefed on the CBW efforts, and at least Sherren took steps to ensure that the program remained concealed.
 In 1977, McGuinness briefed the Combined Operations (COMOPS) commanded by Lt.
 General Peter Walls about the CBW effort.